Consistent Bayesian Spatial Domain Partitioning Using Predictive Spanning Tree Methods: Main result

-Assumption \ref{AS:k} ensures the true number of clusters is within our prior upper bound on $k$.
-Assumption \ref{AS:spanningtree} assumes that the spanning tree's probability of inducing $\pi^\ast_0 (\mathcal{D})$ is not excessively small.
-For the UST prior specified in (\ref{DEF:spanningtree1}), Assumption \ref{AS:spanningtree} is satisfied immediately since the prior ratio of any two spanning trees is $1$.
+Assumption \ref{AS:prior} assumes that the spanning tree's probability of inducing $\pi^\ast_0 (\mathcal{D})$ is not excessively small.
+For the UST prior specified in (\ref{DEF:spanningtree1}), Assumption \ref{AS:prior} is satisfied immediately since the prior ratio of any two spanning trees is $1$.

 We next define a distance measure of two spatial domain partitions, say $\pi_1 (\mathcal{D}) = \{\mathcal{D}_{1 1}, \ldots, \mathcal{D}_{1 k_1} \}$ and $\pi_2 (\mathcal{D}) = \{\mathcal{D}_{21}, \ldots, \mathcal{D}_{2 k_2} \}$, where $k_1$ and $k_2$ are their respective number of clusters.
 We define the ``distance" between $\pi_1 (\mathcal{D})$ and $\pi_2 (\mathcal{D})$ as